-Assessment is used at TIES to measure student achievement and growth.
-TIES uses both formative and summative assessments in alignment with the MN Dept. Of Education and Federal ESSA requirements.
-TIES uses data to determine which skills and standards individual students need work with and to guide Individual Learning Plans for students as needed.
+Assessment is used at TCIS to measure student achievement and growth.
+TCIS uses both formative and summative assessments in alignment with the MN Dept. Of Education and Federal ESSA requirements.
+TCIS uses data to determine which skills and standards individual students need work with and to guide Individual Learning Plans for students as needed.

 The Minnesota Comprehensive Assessments (MCAs) and alternate assessment, Minnesota Test of Academic Skills (MTAS), are the statewide tests that help districts measure student progress toward Minnesota's academic standards and meet the requirements of the Elementary and Secondary Education Act (ESEA).